nllz/IRTF-HRPC/draft-research.md

 Data analysis strategies
 ------------------------

-The data above was processed using three consecutive strategies: mapping protocols related to human rights, extracting concepts from these protocols, and creation of a common glossary (detailed under <xref target="Vocabulary used" />).
+The data above was processed using three consecutive strategies: mapping protocols related to human rights, extracting concepts from these protocols, and creation of a common glossary (detailed under <xref target="vocabulary-used" />).
 Before going over these strategies some elaboration on the process of identifying technical concepts as they relate to human rights needs to be given:

 ### Identifying qualities of technical concepts that relate to human rights